Nitinat

 There are a couple of hidden gems located just outside Nitinat by

-around 6 km (4 miles) on the Nitinat River one called "Red
+around 6 km (4 miles) near Nitinat

-contain absolutely crystal clear water and tended to be a little
+These swimming holes contain absolutely crystal clear water and

-cold but once you're in, the water is excellent.
+tended to be a little cold but once you're in, the water is excellent.

 Bear